techbhsa3/.github/profile/README.md

 ## My First Impressions: The Promise vs. The Price

-When I landed on [The Whop page] (https://whop.com/expats-thriving-in-europe-plus/?a=kelechienwere1234), the pitch hit me hard: “Live Like a European for 5 Years.”
+When I landed on [The Whop page](https://whop.com/expats-thriving-in-europe-plus/?a=kelechienwere1234), the pitch hit me hard: “Live Like a European for 5 Years.”
 It’s bold, aspirational, and taps right into my daydreams of cobblestone streets and croissants.
 The promise of “top-tier visa, tax, and relocation support” sounded like a lifeline for someone like me who’s fumbled through paperwork before.

 But then I saw the cost: $6,500 a month for 12 months, plus a $7,000 upfront fee.
 That’s $85,000 total.
 My jaw dropped.
 I’ve hired lawyers for less!
 Still, I kept an open mind—premium services often come with premium price tags.
 I needed to know what I’d get for that investment.